 There are many ways you can help children and their families get the care they need.

-At the present time, there is no cure for CF, but with medical and psychosocial support, many children and adolescents with CF can cope well and lead a productive life.
-The goals of treatment are to ease severity of your child's symptoms and slow the progress of the disease.
+At the present time, there is no cure for cystic fibrosis (CF), but with medical and psychosocial support, many children and adolescents with CF can cope well and lead a productive life.
+The goals of treatment are to ease severity of a child's symptoms and slow the progress of the disease.

-A lung transplantation – usually a double-lung transplant – may be an option if your child has end-stage lung disease.
+A lung transplantation — usually a double-lung transplant — may be an option if your child has end-stage lung disease.
 A lung transplant replaces the diseased lungs with a healthy pair of lungs.
-But this won't “cure” CF because the CF gene is in all of the cells in your child's body, and not just in her lungs.
+But this won't “cure” CF because the CF gene is in all of the cells in your child's body and not just in the lungs.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”